 Though your emotional instincts are usually sharp and well-honed, when it comes to deep and meaningful relationships, those same instincts can sometimes steer you wrong.

-Sometimes conflict in healthy relationships is necessary.
+Sometimes conflict in healthy relationships is necessary, especially if you are also dating an INFJ woman.
 The trick is to keep that conflict productive and helpful as opposed to destructive and combative.

 When you feel the urge to retreat into your head and nurse your wounds (for example, after an argument or a perceived disagreement, even if it never even came to an exchange of harsh words), fight against that urge.